ga-wdi-boston/wdi_7_jquery_demo_spotify_ajax/README.md

 3. Search by track.

 #### Procedure
-* One team member will fork this repo.
+* One team member will fork this repo into their Github account.
 The entire team will work from this forked repo.
 	* Can use any team member's github account to hold this forked repo.
 	* Add other team members as colloborators to this repo.
 		 _See the Settings on the right in the github repo_.